NVIDIA/bionemo-framework/docs/docs/user-guide/examples/bionemo-esm2/pretrain.md

     Users might experience `torch._dynamo.convert_frame` warning messages and depreciation warning on `async_grad_allreduce` from Megatron-LM.
 Users can safely ignore them and is non-critical to pretraining.

 ## Recommended Pretraining Configuration
-We benchmark our implementation on the following model sizes.
+We benchmark our implementation on the following model sizes[^1].

 | Model Size | # Layers | Hidden Size | # Attention Heads | FFN Hidden Size |
 |------------|----------|-------------|-------------------|-----------------|